o-t-w/blog/src/content/blog/stretch.md

 description: ...
 ---

 Certain HTML elements, like a `div` or a `p`, will stretch to take up the full available width by default.
 If you give them a horizontal `margin`, it won’t cause a horizontal scrollbar.
 This is an incredibly useful default behaviour.
 Of course, many other elements aren’t full-width by default.
-Let’s look at a few instances where `width: 100%` comes in handy.
+Let’s look at a few instances where `width: 100%` comes in handy, before looking at a newer alternative.

 The default dimensions of an image are defined by the embedded image's intrinsic size.
 It’s necessary to give large images a `width` of `100%` to prevent overflow.